Smoothness of compact horizons: Introduction

-\chapter{Introduction}
+\section{Introduction}

-\chaptermark{Introduction} An intriguing question which can be posed in the theory of general relativity is that of \emph{topology change}: Is it possible for a spacelike slice of spacetime at one time to have a different topology than that of a spacelike slice at some other time?
+An intriguing question in the theory of general relativity is that of \emph{topology change}: Is it possible for a spacelike slice of spacetime at one time to have a different topology than that of a spacelike slice at some other time?
 One way of making this question precise is through the concept of a \emph{Lorentzian cobordism} (see \autoref{Definition of Lorentzian cobordism}); that is, a spacetime whose boundary consists of disjoint spacelike submanifolds.
-The question about whether topology change is possible can then be interpreted as the question of whether physically interesting nontrivial Lorentzian cobordisms exist.
+The question whether topology change is possible can then be interpreted as the question of whether physically interesting nontrivial Lorentzian cobordisms exist.
 For this question to be interesting the cobordism needs to have some compactness property.
 We will consider both the case when the cobordism is compact, and the case when the cobordism has the weaker property of causal compactness (see \autoref{Definition of causal compactness}).
-Of course, the most interesting cobordisms from the perspective of topology change are the connected cobordisms, so we will mainly be concerned with those.